Santi0628/Santi0628/README.md

 ### 👨‍💻 Skills

 - **Proficient in Java** (Maven, Gradle, JavaFX) with experience building RESTful APIs.
+- **Proficient in Frontend** (React, Angular, Astro) with experience building responsive, user-friendly, and high-performance web application.
 - Developed microservices with **Golang, TypeScript, JavaScript,** and **Python** for scalable backend solutions.
 - **Database expertise** in relational (MySQL, SQL Server, Oracle, PostgreSQL) and non-relational (MongoDB) systems.
 - Skilled in **containerization** with Docker and orchestration tools like Kubernetes and Docker Compose.